 Step 4: Completing your Desmos geometric design

 Finally, let’s add some straight (linear) lines around the star to complete it.
-Through calculation we can derive the line y = 1.5x + 5 and limit it to -2 x 0.
+Through calculation we can derive the line y = 1.5x + 5 and limit the x values to the range [-2,0].
 We can invert these lines and negate them to get the lines in the picture above.

 Finally, we re-select the older curves to create the final design.